John Smeulders

-John Smeulders (born 28 March 1957) is an English retired professional footballer who played as a goalkeeper, best remembered for his three spells in the Football League with Bournemouth.
+John Smeulders (born 28 March 1957) is an English retired professional footballer who played as a goalkeeper, best remembered for his three spells in the Football League with AFC Bournemouth.
 He also played League football for Torquay United, Brentford and Peterborough United.

 Club career

 A goalkeeper, Smeulders began his career as a youth with Orient.
 He was unable to displace the number 1 shirt from Ray Goddard and John Jackson and made just a handful of League Cup appearances before departing the Os in 1979.
 To revive his stalled career, Smeulders began the first of three spells with Bournemouth in July 1979.
 After failing to break into the first team, Smeulders dropped into non-League football in January 1981 with Trowbridge Town, moving on to Weymouth and then back to Bournemouth in January 1984.
 This time he did establish himself in the first team, making 75 league appearances, setting a then-club record seven consecutive clean sheets and being named the club's 1984–85 Player of the Year.
 Smeulders moved to Torquay United in July 1986, but after failing to hold down a first team place and spending time away from Plainmoor on loan, he returned to Bournemouth for the third time in August 1987.
 He again failed to hold down a regular place and dropped back into non-League football in 1989.
 Smeulders retired at age 38, due to a damaged knee.